oanda/apidocs/full-history.md

 ## Version 1.2.0
 - Released to Sandbox on May 9, 2014
 - Released to fxTrade Practice on May 9, 2014
-- Release to fxTrade pending
+- Release to fxTrade May 16, 2014

 ##### Compatibility Changes: